CodeWithCJ/SparkyBudget/README.md

 #### PDM setup

 1. [install pdm](https://pdm-project.org/latest/) if not installed already
-2. `pdm venv create` to create your python virtual environment
+2. `pdm install` will install your dependencies
-3. `pdm use` to select the python interpreter in your venv
-4. `pdm venv activate` will show you how to activate the venv
+3. `pdm venv activate` will show you how to activate the venv
-5. `pdm install` will install your dependencies

 #### vanilla Python